professorSergio12/Assignment-React-Weather-App/README.md

 ```

 Usage
--Enter the location (city name) in the search box.
+- Enter the location (city name) in the search box.
--Click the search button to fetch the current weather data and forecast.
+- Click the search button to fetch the current weather data and forecast.
--Use the toggle button to switch between Celsius and Fahrenheit.
+- Use the toggle button to switch between Celsius and Fahrenheit.